mowgleee/ese532_project/project/README.md

 # Data Depulication and Compression

 * Ddup uses Rolling Hash/(Rabin Fingerprinting) to create content defined chunks.
+* Deduplication requires creating a hash table of all unique chunks.
+* Hashes for dedup table calculated using SHA256 on NEON vector units of device.
 * Comp uses LZW compression algorithm.

 ## To Do